metricswave/backend/content/collections/pages/landing.md

 title: '[Unpublished] Langing'
 show_buttons: true
 updated_by: 6ee8895a-52f6-44a1-a772-a0e7f04692b7
-updated_at: 1732289055
+updated_at: 1750846122
 seo_title: 'An Event-Driven Google Analytics Alternative'
 seo_description: 'MetricsWave is a lightweight and privacy-friendly Google Analytics alternative.
 Seamless Integration for any Website or App.'
-hero_content: "Don't compromise your visitor.
-We provide easy to use and respectful website analytics."
+hero_content: 'Totally free for 1M visits per month (no credit card required); easy setup; track your income; respect user privacy; and more.'
 structured_content:
   -
     id: lko1j4et